mdasheef99/booktalks-buddy/docs/subscription_system_implementation.md

 This document outlines the implementation of the subscription management system for BookTalks Buddy.
 The system allows store owners to upgrade users to privileged tiers with monthly or annual subscription plans and track payment information.

+## Admin User Section Structure

+The admin user section has been restructured to provide a more organized and user-friendly interface for managing users and their subscription tiers:

+1. **User List Page**:
+   - Displays a list of all users with their basic information
+   - Includes search functionality to filter users
+   - Shows user tier status with visual indicators
+   - Provides tier management controls for each user

+2. **User Tier Management**:
+   - Implemented as a component that can be embedded in user cards
+   - Provides a dropdown to select the user's tier
+   - Shows a confirmation dialog before making changes
+   - Includes fields for subscription details and payment information

+3. **Subscription Information Display**:
+   - Collapsible section in user cards for privileged users
+   - Shows subscription details (tier, type, start/end dates)
+   - Displays payment history with amounts and references
+   - Provides a clean, organized view of subscription status

 ## Database Schema

 ### Tables